CyanFox-Labs/CyanFox-Base/README.md

 You can find the documentation [here](https://docs.cyanfox.de/docs/laravel-template).
 (Work in progress)

 ## Support
-You can get support on the [Cyanfox Discord](https://discord.cyanfox.de).
+You can get support on the [CyanFox Discord](https://discord.cyanfox.de).

 ## License